Enrichment Program FAQs

 3. It states that funds cannot be used to purchase equipment in our budgets.
 Would a new laptop computer for data analysis be considered equipment?

-A laptop could potentially be included in your budge.
+A laptop could potentially be included in your budget.
 You have to justify why the particular device is necessary for the project and explain why the expense is not covered by indirect costs.

 4. I noticed that the program is a collaboration between the following universities: Wayne State, University of Michigan, Eastern Michigan and Michigan State.
 Does this imply that junior scholars from other universities are not eligible for this program?